 This subtemple of Nanzen-ji is up the steps after you pass under the aqueduct.
 It has an attractive garden designed around a...

-Another subtemple of Nanzen-ji, Tenju-an is located on the south side of San-mon, the main gate of Nanzen-ji.
-Constructed in 1337,...
+A subtemple of Nanzen-ji, Tenju-an is located on the south side of San-mon, the main gate of Nanzen-ji.
+Constructed in 1337, Tenju-an...

 This museum is a 10-minute walk north of Nanzen-ji.
 Exhibits include scrolls, paintings, implements used in tea ceremonies and ceramics...

-Located just across the street from the Westin Miyako, Kyoto, this wonderful bar attracts a regular crowd of Kyoto expats, local...
+Located just across the street from the Westin Miyako Kyoto, this wonderful bar attracts a regular crowd of Kyoto expats, local Japanese...

 Just outside the precincts of Nanzen-ji, you’ll find Okutan, a restaurant sited within the luxurious garden of Chōshō-in.
 This is a...

 86 Fukuchi-chō, Nanzen-ji, Sakyō-ku · interesting places nearby

 This is one of the most rewarding temples in Kyoto, with its expansive grounds and numerous subtemples.
 At its entrance stands the massive San-mon .
 Steps lead up to the 2nd storey, which has a fine view over the city.
 Beyond the gate is the main hall of the temple, above which you will find the Hōjō , where the Leaping Tiger Garden is a classic Zen garden well worth a look.

 Nanzen-ji began as a retirement villa for Emperor Kameyama but was dedicated as a Zen temple on his death in 1291.
 Civil war in the 15th century destroyed most of the temple; the present buildings date from the 17th century.
 It operates now as headquarters for the Rinzai school of Zen.